biopython/biopython.github.io/wiki/PhyloXML.md

 layout: wiki
 ---

-The modules Bio.Phylo.PhyloXML and Bio.Phylo.PhyloXMLIO handle the parsing, generation and manipulation of files in the [phyloXML](http://www.phyloxml.org/) format.
+Within Bio.[Phylo](Phylo "wikilink"), Biopython's module for working with phylogenetic trees, the PhyloXML and PhyloXMLIO sub-modules handle the parsing, generation and manipulation of files in the [phyloXML](http://www.phyloxml.org/) format.

-To use these modules, see the [Phylo](Phylo "wikilink") page for installation instructions.

 About the format
 ----------------